 Living in Process works with recovery from the addictive process of individuals, families and societies and moves beyond to wholeness of body, mind and spirit.
-In the last thirty years, Anne has taught this approach of healing throughout the world, and is known internationally as a visionary with the practical applications to back up the truth.
-She has worked intensively with addictions — both ingestive addictions (alcohol, food, drugs, etc.) and process addictions (work, gambling, sex, relationships, etc.).
+In the last 40 years, Anne taught this approach of healing throughout the world, and was known internationally as a visionary with the practical applications to back up the truth.
+She worked intensively with addictions — both ingestive addictions (alcohol, food, drugs, etc.) and process addictions (work, gambling, sex, relationships, etc.).
 Many of her books expand on these topics including, Co-dependence: Misunderstood, Mistreated; Escape from Intimacy: Untangling the “Love” Addictions: Sex, Romance, Relationships;

 As a response to requests from people who wanted to learn more about the LIP approach to living, Anne began facilitating a “training” group in 1981.
-The training group continues to thrive internationally with network members in North America, Europe and the South Pacific with whom Anne works very closely.
+This “training” group is for people who make a deeper commitment to learning to live in process and the group continues to thrive internationally with network members in North America, Europe and the South Pacific with whom Anne works very closely.

 Her favorite and oft received compliment from readers is that she “writes what I have always known and was never able to articulate.”

-Anne’s office and the headquarters for the Living in Process work are in Boulder, Montana at the Boulder Hot Springs Inn, Spa and Retreat Center in which Anne is one of the primary owners and the President of the Board.
-Since 1989, she has been a primary part of a team that has renovated the old Boulder Hot Springs and kept this old building and its healing waters available to the public.
+Wilson Schaef Associates’ office and the headquarters for the Living in Process work are in Boulder, Montana at the Boulder Hot Springs Inn, Spa and Retreat Center in which Anne was one of the primary owners and the President of the Board.
+Since 1989, she led a team in renovating Boulder Hot Springs and kept the old building and its healing waters available to the public.

 To find out more about Anne, including how you can participate with her (e.g. via social media), go to her website: http://annewilsonschaef.com/